Jade CheclairGraduate Student

 - Global Warming (Fall 2017)

-I'm originally from Brussels, Belgium, so I also speak French and think fries should only be eaten with mayo.
+I'm originally from Brussels, Belgium, so I also speak French and think fries should always be eaten with mayo.
+I have a dog named Kali.
+In my spare time, I enjoy taking acting classes and taking part in independent and student films in Chicago.
+I'm also learning Japanese.